 — Small scale renewable energy generation.

-The SME fund of funds will be established with an allocation of £32m ERDF.
+The GLIF will be a £100m fund established with an allocation of £32m ERDF.
 The EIB will allocate £50m and the London Waste and Recycling Board (LWARB) will commit £7m for the circular economy component.
-Funding London will be appointed as the SME fund of funds manager and they will, in turn, carry out a procurement exercise to select professional managers for the four sub-funds.
+Funding London, which has been appointed as the GLIF manager, will provide the additional funding of £11m.
+Funding London is currently in the process of procuring professional managers for the four sub-funds.
 The GLIF is expected to start investing by the end of 2018.